About the Live Like Coco Foundation

 Linda Kissenger - Director: is passionate about children's issues, and has dedicated her career as an attorney working for Santa Cruz County to help ensure children receive the support they need and deserve.
 During her free time Linda enjoys staying active and spending time with her family, including two young sons.
 Linda holds bachelor degrees in journalism and women's studies from California State University, Chico and a juris doctorate from Santa Clara University.
 She met the Pavao-Lazenby family several years ago when she and Kate were training for a half-marathon with Team and Training and fundraising for the Leukemia & Lymphoma Society.
 Linda and Kate became fast friends spending countless hours together training for several running events.
 Through this friendship Linda was able to get to know Coco and her beautiful, giving spirit.
 Coco even babysat Linda’s sons at track practices.
 She continues to run as a part of Team Coco.

 Martha (Muffie) Miller - Director: Martha Miller has been a teacher for over 30 years and recently retired from Pacific Coast Charter School (PVUSD) as a middle school literary arts teacher.
 She served as her school’s longstanding coordinator for the Santa Cruz County’s Student Authors’ Fair each spring, was staff advisor for a quarterly K-8 literary magazine, and secured a grant to establish a thriving student publishing center at PCCS for student authors.
 Additionally, she acted as her school’s SPECTRA coordinator.
 She has served on numerous non-profit boards including the Board of Directors for Arts Council Santa Cruz County.
 Muffie is passionate about her longstanding service on the Arts Education Committee, ensuring that the children of SCC have sustained opportunities to experience the arts.
 Traveling, being out in nature (and photographing those experiences), reading, gardening and cooking are additional favorite pastimes.
 Muffie has lived in Aptos for over thirty years with her husband, Dr. Les Miller.
 Her two adult children, Aaron and Ali (and husband Ken), have (happily) settled in California.
-She was Coco’s teacher during her 6th grade year at PCCS and remembers Coco as “an exceptional student and always contributed her insightful, often humorous, carefully edited writing to The Scoop, our school’s literary magazine.
+She was Coco’s teacher during her 6th grade year at PCCS and remembers Coco as “an exceptional student who always contributed her insightful, often humorous, carefully edited writing to The Scoop, our school’s literary magazine.
 She was an extraordinary, compassionate human being.”